Field Matters: A Lightweight LLM-enhanced Method for CTR Prediction: Appendix B: Supplementary Experiments

-Figure~\ref{fig:Sensitivity} illustrates performance of LLaCTR with different hyper-parameters ($\lambda_{kl}, \lambda_{fm}$) on Gift Cards and Video Games datasets, where $\lambda_{kl}$ and $\lambda_{fm}$ control the effects of Feature Representation Enhancement (FRE) and Feature Interaction Enhancement (FIE) respectively.
+Figure~\ref{fig:Sensitivity} illustrates performance of LLaCTR with different hyper-parameters, where $\lambda_{kl}$ and $\lambda_{fm}$ control the effects of Feature Representation Enhancement (FRE) and Feature Interaction Enhancement (FIE) respectively.
 We can observed the general trend is that the model's performance would increase at the beginning and then drop as these parameters increase.
 This result validates the effectiveness of the Feature Representation Enhancement (FRE) module and Feature Interaction Enhancement (FIE) module.
 But over-emphasizing the introduced component would incur performance drops as it would relatively decline the contribution from original models.
 Finely tuning these hyper-parameters for best balance could achieve optimal performance.